The International Partnership for Dogs

 Ulf Uddman – CFO – Sweden

-CEO of Svenska Kennelklubben (SKK) since 1984.
+Ulf is former CEO of Svenska Kennelklubben (SKK), a position in which he served since 1984.
 Before that he was employed at EY (firm of accounts) after studying economics at the Stockholm University.
 Ulf has been the SKK representative in a number of governmental investigations regarding animal issues e.g. animal protection, disease control and import of pets.
 Representing the Federation Cynologique Internationale (FCI) in various international working groups e.g.: the development of an ISO-standard for chips for pets, FCI Task Force 2010 producing an operational plan for a modernization of FCIs activities.

 Katariina is a researcher who previously worked as a breeding expert for the Finnish Kennel Club.
 She studied animal breeding and genetics in the University of Helsinki.
 Her dissertation dealt with dog breeding (‘Breeding Against Hip and Elbow Dysplasia in Dogs).
 She is specialized in population genetics (genetic diversity and small populations), canine hereditary disorders and breeding value estimations.